brianlk/ansible/dns-slave-to-master/README.md

 ## Method 1
 On standby host,
-1. Login as root in console
+1. Login as root in VM console
 2. Execute convert-to-master.sh